slowproj/slowdash/main/server/slowapi/docs/README.md

 # SlowAPI

-## Description
 SlowAPI is a Web-server microframework.
 Like FastAPI (or Flask), URLs are parsed, parameters are extacted, and the requests are routed to user code.
-In contrast to FastAPI / Flask, requests are bound to class instance methods, instead of funcions.
-One request can be handled by multiple user handlers, and the responses are aggregated.
+In contrast to FastAPI / Flask, requests are bound to class instance methods, not to functions.
+One HTTP request can be handled by multiple user handlers, and the responses are aggregated.
 This design is made for dynamic plug-in systems with the chain-of-responsibility scheme.
 SlowAPI implements WSGI.

 ## Dependencies